f0o/cline-vertex-gw/docs/features/multimodal.md

 ---

-## Core Systems & Implementation
+## Core Media Systems

-### 1. Robust Magic-Bytes Sniffing (`sniffMediaMIME`)
+### 1. Magic-Bytes Sniffing (`sniffMediaMIME`)
 On the Ollama surface, clients send files inside a flat `images` array containing base64-encoded strings, without providing explicit MIME types.

 To determine how to translate these parts, the gateway employs an internal **magic-bytes sniffer** (`sniffMediaMIME`).
 It parses the first few bytes of the decoded file header to accurately resolve standard formats (including PNG, JPEG, GIF, WebP, PDF, WAV, MP3, MP4, FLAC, Ogg, and AVI).

 ### 2. Upstream Capability Validation (`publisherSupportsMIME`)
 Different model publishers hosted on Vertex AI have varying native restrictions on multimodal inputs (e.g. Gemini supports everything; Claude supports images and PDFs; Meta/Mistral/Qwen support images only).

 To prevent confusing, mid-stream failures, the gateway validates request attachments at the gate using `publisherSupportsMIME`.
 Sending an unsupported file type to a model (e.g., a PDF to a text-only Llama model) returns a clean, parseable `400 Bad Request` explaining exactly what is wrong and recommending alternative model families:

 ```json